The Links Academy – School offer

 - Student progress, attitude to learning and any concerns are tracked and parents are regularly informed of progress.

-- We hold Student Progress Meetings, involving the Form Tutor, during which we review the progress of students with SEN.
+- We hold Student Progress Review Meetings (SPR) , involving the Form Tutor, during which we review the progress of students with SEND.

 - Individual student support meetings are held with staff and parents, along with the school Parent Student Review Meetings; we work closely with parents to obtain their views and help shape provisions for students.